-- 5.58 Shoreline Management Plans are non-statutory plans that evaluate the known risks to people, property and the built and natural environment from the sea and coastal processes.
+- 5.58 The Authority has no direct responsibility for flood protection or coastal defence.
+As the local planning authority for the coastline in the National Park, however, it is important that future strategic planning and development management decisions are consistent with the North Solent Shoreline Management Plan (2010). - 5.59 Shoreline Management Plans are non-statutory plans that evaluate the known risks to people, property and the built and natural environment from the sea and coastal processes.
 They feature policies for each section of coast based on the findings.
-The coastline of the National Park is covered by the North Solent Shoreline Management Plan, and it sets out detailed policies for coastal management over the next 100 years. - 5.59 Within the National Park the Shoreline Management Plan proposes to 'Hold the Line' (i.e. maintain or upgrade the level of protection provided by existing coastal defences) in built-up locations on the coast such as around Lymington, but proposes 'No Active Intervention' (i.e. a decision not to invest in providing or maintaining any defences) for other less inhabited areas.
+The coastline of the National Park is covered by the North Solent Shoreline Management Plan, and it sets out detailed policies for coastal management over the next 100 years. - 5.60 Within the National Park the Shoreline Management Plan proposes to 'Hold the Line' (i.e. maintain or upgrade the level of protection provided by existing coastal defences) in built-up locations on the coast between Hurst Spit and Elmer's Court outside Lymington, between Sowley and Saltershill, and around Calshot such as around Lymington, but proposes 'No Active Intervention' (i.e. a decision not to invest in providing or maintaining any defences) elsewhere. for other less inhabited areas.
 It also makes allowance for landowners to maintain their own defences where these already exist, even though landowners are advised to contact the Authority before undertaking any works.
 The Authority will consult New Forest District Council as the Coastal Authority on planning applications where necessary.
-The Authority will also continue to be a member of the Solent Forum, which considers and provides advice on strategic issues for authorities involved in planning and management of the coast in the Solent area. - 5.60 Flood zones have been developed by the Environment Agency and their use is outlined in the National Planning Practice Guidance (NPPG).
+The Authority will also continue to be a member of the Solent Forum, which considers and provides advice on strategic issues for authorities involved in planning and management of the coast in the Solent area. - 5.61 Flood zones have been developed by the Environment Agency and their use is outlined in the National Planning Practice Guidance (NPPG).
 Zone 1 is where there is little or no risk of flooding, in Zone 2 there is a low to medium risk and in Zone 3 there is a high risk.
 The Environment Agency publishes maps of flood risk on its website which shows the location of these zones and should be referred to as the most up to date source of information on flood risk.
 These maps are continually being updated and will be used in the consideration of policy DP12.
 The National Park is at most risk of coastal flooding, but there is also significant flooding from the Lymington River in Brockenhurst and to a lesser degree the Beaulieu River.
-The Cadnam area of the National Park is also affected by surface water flooding and part of the evidence base for this Local Plan includes a Level 1 Strategic Flood Risk Assessment (SFRA) commissioned jointly by the National Park Authority and New Forest District Council in 2017. - 5.61 National Planning Practice Guidance sets out the 'sequential test' that will be used to assess all planning applications to direct development away from flood Zones 2 and 3 as the areas at highest risk of flooding.
+The Cadnam area of the National Park is also affected by surface water flooding and part of the evidence base for this Local Plan includes a Level 1 Strategic Flood Risk Assessment (SFRA) commissioned jointly by the National Park Authority and New Forest District Council in 2017. - 5.62 National Planning Practice Guidance sets out the 'sequential test' that will be used to assess all planning applications to direct development away from flood Zones 2 and 3 as the areas at highest risk of flooding.
 This will also need to take account of the broader considerations set out in the New Forest Strategic Flood Risk Assessment 2017, and consider all localised flood risk areas and all surface water flood risks.
-Only if there are no suitable alternative sites should development in areas of higher risk (Flood Zones 2 and 3) be considered.
+Only if there are no reasonably available suitable alternative sites should can development in areas of higher risk (Flood Zones 2 and 3) be considered by applying the 'exception test' as outlined in National Planning Practice Guidance.